-Net gains/(losses) on financial assets and financial liabilities at fair value through profit or loss arising on a change in fair value are calculated as the difference between the fair value at year end and the fair value at the previous valuation point.
+Net gains/(losses) on financial assets and financial liabilities held at fair value through profit or loss arising on a change in fair value are calculated as the difference between the fair value at year end and the fair value at the previous valuation point.
 Net gains/(losses) do not include interest or dividend income.

-Further details on how the fair values of financial instruments are determined are disclosed in note 4.
+Further details on how the fair values of financial instruments are determined are disclosed in note 4 to the financial statements.